rinne/exequeue/README.md

   // Allowed override value is string or buffer.
   input: '',

+  // Input can be passed either as a Buffer object or as a string.
+  // If the input is passed as a Buffer object, it's piped to the
+  // process as is.
+If it's passed as a string, it's decoded using
+  // the encoding that can be set as inputEncoding.
+If 'binary'
+  // is used, the input string is converted to buffer unprocessed.
+  // If inputEncoding is set to 'buffer', input must be passed
+  // as a Buffer object instead of a string.
+  // Default value is 'binary'.
+  // Allowed override values are: 'buffer', 'ascii', 'utf8',
+  // 'utf16le', 'ucs2', 'base64', and 'hex'.
+  inputEncoding: 'binary',

   // As default, process output (stdout and stderr) is discarded.
 This
   // behavior can be overridden in setting storeStdout and/or
   // storeStderr to true.